Are you tired of wasting time and money on the latest method for how to grow your hair fast only to get disappointed?

 This is a VERY important tip.
 Whenever you brush your hair hold the hair firmly right above where you are brushing and start little by little at the bottom ends working your way up.
 This will save you many broken strands.

-We also never detangle our hair wet after a shower, we always detangle it dry right before showering.
+We also never detangle our hair wet after a shower or swim, we always detangle it dry right before showering.

 For knots use No More Tangles or jojoba oil (we get ours at Trader Joes).
 Both have worked great for us in getting out knots and snags and both are very affordable.